Celavive Perfecting Toner

 The Olivol Botanical Blend has been shown to deliver intense hydration for up to 24 hours.
 The blend of plant-based extracts refreshed skin and replenished moisture lost from skin through heat and dry air.

-Patented Olivol® olive-fruit extract hydrates by acting like your skin’s natural oil.
+Olivol® olive-fruit extract hydrates by acting like your skin’s natural oil.
 This similarity allows the blend to moisturize delicate, dry skin without causing irritation.
-Apple-, lentil-, and and watermelon-fruit extracts support skin-barrier function.
+Apple-, lentil-, and watermelon-fruit extracts support skin-barrier function.
 This hydrating action aids the look of smooth, younger-looking skin.

 Your epidermis—skin’s outermost layer—acts as a barrier.
 It is made of tightly packed skin cells that retain moisture while also protecting from outside pollutants.
 The Celavive Cell Signaling Complex helps fortify the skin barrier and nourish your skin’s natural lipids.